Dynamic Time Warping and Geometric Edit Distance: Breaking the Quadratic Barrier: Dynamic Time Warping in Subquadratic Time

 For each box $D_{i,j}$, there is a {\em unique} sign assignment $\sigma^* : [g] \times [g] \rightarrow \{-1, 1\}$ such that

-for every $\ell, m \in [g]$ (our ``general position" assumption implies that each difference is nonzero).
+for every $\ell, m \in [g]$ (our ``general position'' assumption implies that each difference is nonzero).
 Thus for any staircase path $P= \left(P^{\row}, P^{\col}\right)$ in $D_{i,j}$, of length $t^*$, we have

-Now we proceed as before, guessing sets of paths, but now we also guess the sign assignment of the box, by trying {\em every} possible assignment $\sigma : [g] \times [g] \rightarrow \left\{-1,\, 1\right\}$, and modify the points $\alpha_i$ and $\beta_j$, defined earlier, by (i) adding sign factors to each term, and (ii) adding coordinates that enable us to test whether $\sigma$ is the correct assignment $\sigma^*$ for the corresponding boxes $D_{i,j}$.
+Now we proceed as before, testing sets of paths, but now we also test sign assignments of the box, by trying {\em every} possible assignment $\sigma : [g] \times [g] \rightarrow \left\{-1,\, 1\right\}$, and modify the points $\alpha_i$ and $\beta_j$, defined earlier, by (i) adding sign factors to each term, and (ii) adding coordinates that enable us to test whether $\sigma$ is the correct assignment $\sigma^*$ for the corresponding boxes $D_{i,j}$.

-Denote by $P$ the guessed shortest path for some admissible pair of positions $(v,w)\in L \times R$, and let $\sigma$ be the guessed sign assignment.
-Then, for every other path $P'\in S(v,w)$, we have the modified coordinates
+Denote by $P$ a candidate for the shortest path for some admissible pair of positions $(v,w)\in L \times R$, and let $\sigma$ be a candidate sign assignment.
+Then, for every other path $P'\in S(v,w)$, we have the following modified coordinates for $\alpha_i$ and $\beta_j$ respectively.

 where we use the same notations as in~(\ref{eq:abs}), (\ref{alpha}), and (\ref{beta}).
 In addition, to validate the correctness of $\sigma$, we extend $\alpha_i$ and $\beta_j$ by adding the following $g^2$ coordinates to each of them.
-For every pair $(\ell,m) \in [g] \times [g]$, we add the coordinates
+For every pair $(\ell,m) \in [g] \times [g]$, we add the following coordinates to $\alpha_i$ and $\beta_j$ respectively.